ismaia/bturntable/README.md

 * A Raspberry PI zero or a Raspberry PI 3
 * Any Audio USB Adapter that works on linux
-* 3.5 mm mono jack cable
+* 3.5 mm jack cable mono (red,white and black wires)

 ### Wiring

- * *Cartridge* : As we want to send audio over a small bluetooth speaker, it makes no sense separating left and right channels from the cartridge.
+ * **Cartridge** : As we want to send audio over a small bluetooth speaker, it makes no sense separating left and right channels from the cartridge.
 We must mix the two channels by shorting both wires into a single one.
 This wire will have a signal mixed from two channels.
 An advantage is that doing this approach we'll need a single audio usb adapter instead of two.
 As mic input is always mono this approach will carry the mixed signal into the mic input

  ![Cartridge wiring](images/cartridge_wiring.png)

- * *Ground* : To avoid noise make sure that all grounds are connected together, even the wire coming from the outlet.
+ * **Ground** : To avoid noise make sure that all grounds are connected together, even the wire coming from the outlet.
 Don't forget to connect all these on the turntable's metal case

-** *3.5 mm jack cable*
+** **3.5 mm jack cable**
  ![Jack wiring](images/jack_wiring.png)